What is a seizure?

 In general, provoked seizures tend to have the best outlook if the underlying condition is treatable or curable.
 Provoked seizures with severe or recurring conditions are difficult to treat.
 It's also usually difficult to treat seizures and epilepsy that happen with congenital or inherited conditions.

 The outlook for unprovoked seizures depends on the kinds of seizures, how often they happen, if medication helps them and more.
-In general, two-thirds of people with epilepsy can expect their seizures to be controlled for a year or longer after trying one to two well-chosen and well-dosed anti-seizure medications.
+In general, two-thirds of people with epilepsy can expect their seizures to be managed for a year or longer after trying one to two well-chosen and well-dosed anti-seizure medications.
 Your healthcare provider is the best person to tell you the outlook and what you can do to help yourself.
 They can tailor that information to your specific case and direct you to other providers and resources for additional help.

 Sudden unexpected death in epilepsy